Niyi-Ogunkunle/portfolio/README.md

 -In this high-profile assignment, I played a crucial role as a Data Analyst and Audit Expert in conducting a holistic forensic audit and investigation of The Nigeria Amnesty Programme.
 My responsibilities included data analysis, anomaly detection, and presentation of findings, showcasing my ability to handle complex and sensitive tasks effectively.

 ### Project: Inspection of Projects and Special Investigation of Books, Records, and Activities of Niger Delta Commission (NDDC)
 Year: 2016
 Location: Port Harcourt, Nigeria
-Client: The Senate Committee on Niger Delta Affairs (NDA) Main Project Features:

-Forensic Audit Consultancy
+Client: The Senate Committee on Niger Delta Affairs (NDA) Main Project Features: Forensic Audit Consultancy Positions Held: Data Analyst & Audit Expert
-Positions Held:

-Data Analyst
-Audit Expert
 Activities Performed:
 Conducted forensic analysis of financial records and transactions.
 Detected irregularities and discrepancies through data analysis.
 Produced comprehensive reports to support the investigative process.
 Description:
 This assignment involved the inspection of projects and a special investigation of the NDDC's books and records.
 As a Data Analyst and Audit Expert, I played a pivotal role in uncovering financial irregularities and providing data-driven insights, demonstrating my proficiency in forensic auditing.

-Project: Anambra State Govt.
+### Project: Anambra State Govt.
 Personnel Costs Forensic Audit

-Year: 2015
+-Year: 2015
-Location: Anambra State, Nigeria
+-Location: Anambra State, Nigeria
-Client: Anambra State Government (AnSG)
+-Client: Anambra State Government (AnSG)
-Main Project Features:

-Forensic Audit Consultancy
+-Main Project Features: Forensic Audit Consultancy -Positions Held: Data Analyst Audit Expert
-Positions Held:

-Data Analyst
-Audit Expert
 Activities Performed:

-Conducted forensic examinations of personnel costs.
+-Conducted forensic examinations of personnel costs.
-Utilized data analysis techniques to identify discrepancies.
+-Utilized data analysis techniques to identify discrepancies.
-Assisted in the development of strategies for cost optimization.
+-Assisted in the development of strategies for cost optimization.
 Description:
-In this assignment, I contributed as a Data Analyst and Audit Expert in conducting a forensic audit of personnel costs for the Anambra State Government.
+-In this assignment, I contributed as a Data Analyst and Audit Expert in conducting a forensic audit of personnel costs for the Anambra State Government.
 My role involved data analysis and the identification of financial irregularities, showcasing my ability to provide data-driven solutions for complex financial issues.